PioniaPHP-project/Application/README.md

 # 🚀JetPhp Framework🚀

-The first PHP REST framework that is truly
+The first PHP REST framework that is truly restful.

 It runs on top of ✨ J2J ✨ architecture.